Flutter-Tech/fsc-docs-site/how/owner.md

 Capability complexity, individual expertise and divisional role competencies can be expressed by what it relates to:

-- **Technical**: the technology of the capability and the specific technical services, deployments and APIs.
+- **Engineering**: how the capability technical services and tools are built, changed and tested.
+- **Architecture**: capability technical design, APIs, external interactions and data flows.
+- **Operational**: capability deployment requirements, capacity, performance, resilience, redundancy and service management.
-- **Product**: the features, customer flows and business logic of a capability.
+- **Product**: capability features, customer flows and business logic.

 A good foundation of people skills (leadership, facilitating collaboration and consensus) is required in all cases.